a2council/a2council.vote/content/post/council-meeting-2022-08-04/index.md

 projects: []
 ---

 This is a relatively light [agenda](http://a2gov.legistar.com/MeetingDetail.aspx?ID=914277&GUID=542A404E-8388-44AE-BA30-A7F0BD2AD6F0&Options=info|&Search=).
-There are three nominations, eleven items on the Consent Agenda, two ordinance changes at their first reading, no public hearings or ordinances at their second reading, and two resolutions.
-One person resigned from Renters' Commission due to moving out of the city.
-CM Eyer was absent, which is why there's no voting data for her.
+There are two nominations, eleven items on the Consent Agenda, no ordinances at their first reading, one public hearing for an ordinance at its second reading, and two resolutions.
+One person resigned from the AAATA Board, and one from Energy Commission.

 Of particular interest: